Many forest owners want to reap a diverse harvest from their land: ecological, social, and financial benefits, all from the same forest.

 NNRG and Ecotrust developed tools to help forest owners take stock of their land and get a sense of how management scenarios would play out on the ground.
 These tools don’t tell landowners what they ought to do.
 Instead, by using these tools, landowners can anticipate the likely outcomes of different possible management directions.

-This page includes resources for landowners who want to get more background before making their next forest management decisions.
+This page includes resources for landowners who are making their next forest management decisions.
 It includes links to:

 - Decision tools